jfthai/jfthai/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on PodBot :)
+- 🌱 I’m currently learning embroidery, sewing, and the psychology of habits
+- 👯 I’m looking to collaborate on ios projects
+- 📫 How to reach me: jenniferfthai@gmail.com
+- 😄 Pronouns: she/her
+- ⚡ Fun fact: I am left-handed, so I am always left

 <!--
 **jfthai/jfthai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.